jravalani/BasicAmazonWebScrapper/README.md

 # BasicAmazonWebScrapper
 This python notebook contains a basic implementation of web scrapping using Amazon.
--Scrapping from ecrommerce website requires you to provide your local machine's headers.
+Scrapping from ecrommerce website requires you to provide your local machine's headers.

 https://httpbin.org/get